RobertZetterlund/intro-to-ai/assignment4/report.md

 -->

 Here are some snippets of the code, this is the multinomial model but it is the same for the Bernoulli.
+We chose `binarize=1` for bernoulli since we wanted words that occured atleast one time to be counted as present.

 ```python
 # Create classifier and fit for multinomial model.